-- If you need to filter or group reports (or search in advanced search) by fiscal agent, then, if your organization does not receive any tribute type donations, you can use the Tribute field on the Add Gift screen and choose on“On Behalf Of” to record these gifts.
+- If you need to filter or group reports (or search in advanced search) by fiscal agent, then, if your organization does not receive any tribute donations, you can use the Tribute field on the Add Gift screen and choose on“On Behalf Of” to record these gifts.
 In the first example, the donor would be The Acme Foundation and in the “On Behalf Of” field would be the Dundee Group.

-- You can use the Gifts Additional Information Custom Dataset to record the name of the fiscal agent and/or the “on behalf of” (if you can’t or don’t want to use the tribute information section for this information).
+- Alternatively, you can use the Gifts Additional Information Custom Dataset to record the name of the fiscal agent and/or the “on behalf of” (if you can’t or don’t want to use the tribute information section for this information).
 You would add your own custom field (perhaps called "fiscal agent" or something of that sort) to this custom data set.

 The Acme Foundation sends a donation on behalf of the Dundee Group (a family trust).
 The Dundee Group wishes to remain anonymous.
 The award letter specifies that the thank you letter/acknowledgement should be sent to the Acme Foundation.
 You have no other information about the Dundee Group (no contact information such as primary contact name or address).

 Suggested Set Up #1: